ggory15/livox_ros_driver2/README.md

-# Livox ROS Driver 2
+# Livox ROS Driver 2 (ROS2 Humble Fork)

-Livox ROS Driver 2 is the 2nd-generation driver package used to connect LiDAR products produced by Livox, applicable for ROS (noetic recommended) and ROS2 (foxy or humble recommended).
+This is a forked version of `livox_ros_driver2`, optimized specifically for **ROS2 Humble on Ubuntu 22.04**.
+The original driver was intended to support multiple ROS versions, but this fork removes all legacy code for ROS1 and older ROS2 distributions to provide a cleaner, more streamlined experience for Humble users.

+All ROS1-related files, conditional compilation blocks, and the `build.sh` script have been removed.
+This package is now a standard ROS2 package and should be built using `colcon`.

   **Note :**